marydodo/bolt-by-marydodo/README.md

 ![ezgif com-gif-maker(2)](https://user-images.githubusercontent.com/56741532/174405805-63ade057-e5d4-4930-af3f-dd66d1c90f07.gif)

+### Shift Layer and Shift Key

+This keymap includes a SHIFT Layer.
+You are free to use the actual layer if you want.
+The layer exists so that in the current ALPHA layer, the ligtning bolt will turn YELLOW when pressed.

 ### Lighting Layers
 This layout includes lighting layers for CAPS LOCK and for layers 1-3.
 Please read comments inside the `keymap.c` file for more information on the code used and how to adjust the lighting layers to light up underglow only, lightning bolt logo only, or all LEDs on the board.